Online B.A. in Philosophy

 in Philosophy, but who -- due to work commitments, family obligations, or geographical

-to major in Philosophy and who has already completed at least some of their non-liberal arts degree requirements.
+who desires to major in Philosophy and who has already completed at least some of their non-liberal arts degree requirements.
 Most of the online majors in this

 program entered needing only a year or two of full-time study to finish earning a